EliasSchlie/hillside46-HDgold-ZMK-keyboard/README.md

  - Hillside 48 with 3x6+1+5 keys
  - Hillside 46 with 3x6+5 keys

-Pushing changes will build all the keyboards.
+Pushing changes will oldy build my updated keymak for the 46-key version.
 You need to be signed in to a GitHub account to push changes and build the firmware.
 To not waste build time, comment out the keyboards in [./build.yaml](./build.yaml) that you do not have.

+I updated the keyboard to have a lot of specialized hotkeys and have the key layout of HD-vibranium (https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu#h.eyvjpfoqjy65) which is one of the best optimized key layouts out there.

 To build the firmware: